- Career Center

 Heckler is the director of the Office of Postdoctoral Affairs at Washington University in St. Louis.
 She received her doctorate in biochemistry from the University of Delaware and did her postdoctoral work at Rutgers University - New Jersey Medical School.
 During this time, she served as executive officer of the campus’ PDA and as a founding member and vice president of postdoc affairs for the Alliance for Career Advancement, providing career development for postdocs and grad students.
 This work led her to a career in postdoctoral affairs advocating for postdocs and working to improve their experiences.
 From 2015-2018, she worked in the Office of Graduate and Postdoctoral Affairs, Biological Sciences Division at the University of Chicago.
 While at UChicago, she implemented an “Entering Mentoring” certificate program for postdocs, organized the Future of Research Chicago 2015 and the 2016 national postdoctoral survey, working closely with the UChicago PDA.

 Krishnamurthy is the director of the Office of Postdoctoral and Graduate Student Affairs at the Gladstone Institutes.
 In this role, she advises on career and professional development, career path education, training, and programs and is involved with the academic affairs of postdoctoral scholars and graduate students.
-She is a clinician scientist with a dental degree from India, a doctorate in oral health sciences from the University of Michigan, and postdoctoral training from UT MD Anderson Cancer Center.
+She is a clinician scientist with a dental degree from India, a doctorate in oral health sciences from the University of Michigan, and postdoctoral training from the University of Texas MD Anderson Cancer Center.
 As one of NPA’s International Officers, she hopes to help improve the integration of the international postdoctoral population into the scientific community.

 Otto's involvement with The POSTDOCket and the NPA are personal, and do not represent any endorsement by the U.S. Department of Health and Human Services or National Institutes of Health.

-Street has a doctoral degree in plant biology from Washington University and was a postdoc in the Schaller lab at Dartmouth College.
+Street has a doctorate degree in plant biology from Washington University and was a postdoc in the Schaller lab at Dartmouth College.
 He is currently a virtual lab manager at HappiLabs.
 He writes and edits at his science blog, The Quiet Branches, as well as Botany One, and The POSTDOCket.
 He is also a cohost of The Recovering Academic podcast.

 Vasco-Correa is a postdoctoral researcher and Schlumberger fellow in the Biobased Systems Analysis Lab at The Ohio State University.
 She is originally from Colombia, where she obtained a bachelor’s degree in biological engineering and a master’s degree in food science and technology.
-Vasco-Correa obtained her doctoral degree in food, agricultural and biological engineering at The Ohio State University with a Fulbright fellowship in 2017, working with lignocellulosic biomass for the production of fuels and chemicals.
+Vasco-Correa obtained her doctorate degree in food, agricultural and biological engineering at The Ohio State University with a Fulbright fellowship in 2017, working with lignocellulosic biomass for the production of fuels and chemicals.
 She has held several leadership positions in her department, campus, and professional societies.

 Wilson holds the position of office & marketing manager at the NPA, developing marketing strategies to increase the visibility of the NPA, along with performing daily administrative tasks.
 Prior to moving to the area, she worked in state government as both an administrative assistant and a social service analyst with the Department of Children & Family Services in Baton Rouge, LA.
 In 2005, she received a bachelor's degree in mass communication with a concentration in public relations from Louisiana State University.